MellonScholarlyCommunication/Linked-Data-Notification-Agent/Readme.md

-  format?: string,                // The format in which notifications are emitted delete?:boolean,                // Notifications are deleted after listing watch?: boolean,                // Watch mode (currently only for CLI) filters?: any[],                // SAHCL shape files on which the notifications are evaluated
+  format?: string,                // The format in which notifications are emitted delete?:boolean,                // Notifications are deleted after listing watch?: boolean,                // Watch mode (currently only for CLI) filters?: any[],                // An object implementing the Filter interface.
-                                  // Only matching notifications are returned }
+}
 ```
 All the CLI option flags can be found here: